JanessaTech/BestDex/interviews/[3] How to design a system which can efficiently and accurately index and store data in chain(transactions and events).md

     1. Find the common parent block we need to roll back to.
     2. The data indexer enters the reorganization mode and starts the reorganization process.
 ***Find the common parent block:***
-Scan the local chain from the latest block backforward, find the block whose hash is equal to the parent hash of the block the data indexer just received.
+Scan the confirmed chain from the latest block backforward, find the block whose hash is equal to the parent hash of the newly received block
 If such block exists, it is the common parent block
-If not, it means the local chain may crush, we should suspend the data indexer and fix this issue first.
-To make the design more focused, let's assume the local chain is always consistent with the chain.
+If not, it means the confirmed chain may crush, we should suspend the data indexer and fix this issue first.
+To make the design more focused, let's assume the confirmed chain is always well rounded.
 ***Enter the reorganization mode:***
 Once we know the target block we need to roll back to, the data indexer enters the reorganization mode - The data indexer starts the reorganization process.